iwanmunro/CMT316_Apps_Of_ML_CW/README.md

 # Instructions to Run
-1. Download repo and cd into directory
+1. Download repo, unzip it and cd into directory
 2. download the necessary packages
 3. run the notebooks